 Gin, rum, and tequila have a distillation process that completely filters out gluten.
 This process is followed in the preparation of vodka too.
 So it can be conclusively said that these types of hard liquors are completely devoid of gluten.

-If you love Scotch whisky, you can continue to love it.
+If you love Scotch whiskey, you can continue to love it.
 Because Scotch does not have gluten.
 Bourbon lovers need not worry as well.
 This type of liquor has no traces of gluten.

-When it comes to wine, you don’t even need to go gluten free shopping for wine products.
+When it comes to wine red or white, you don’t even need to go gluten free shopping for wine products.
 Most wines are gluten free.
 Champagne, the most popular of them all, is completely free of gluten.
 Let’s say you like Italian grappa wine.
 You could be thinking if this is gluten free or not.
 Yes, it is gluten free.
 And joyfully so!

 Some beer products don’t use barley.
 They use rice, corn, and buckwheat instead.
 Some others use sorghum in their beer products in addition to having all the aforementioned ingredients.
 Beer product manufacturers do label their products as gluten free.
 And if a beer does not have this label, it is a strong indication that it is made of barley.